 Changes are coming to Facebook

 Change is constant, especially when Facebook is the subject.
-Since the introduction of Facebook in 2004, many changes have been made to the social media platform: The News Feed was first introduced in 2006 and since then notifications, pages and algorithms have played a major role in shaping the Facebook we know today.
-In the next few months, users might notice that the News Feed is changing, a transition that older users might recognize, showing more posts from Facebook friends and less from pages.
+Since the introduction of Facebook in 2004, many changes have been made to the social media platform: The News Feed was first introduced in 2006 and since then notifications, pages, and algorithms have played a major role in shaping the Facebook we know today.
+In the next few months, users might notice that the News Feed is changing.
+A transition that longer users might recognize, showing more posts from Facebook friends and less from pages.

 With change comes the need to adapt.
 This is not the first time that Facebook has made a major change to the social media platform.
 Constant change is what keeps our content marketing team at BCI Media Services on top of the latest updates and trends.